-This approach allows policymakers to go beyond right-to-work status, revealing a wider spectrum of reforms that can produce budget savings, shield taxpayers from overspending, and guarantee greater protections of individual workers' freedom of association.
+This approach allows policymakers to go beyond right-to-work status, revealing a wider spectrum of reforms that guarantee greater protections of individual workers' freedom of association, shield taxpayers from overspending, and can produce budget savings.
 This analysis allows even highly graded states to see untapped areas for reform and improvement.